drslaughterrex/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a library for building UI elements on a web page or web app, and it solves the problem of having large applications that have ever changing data points.

 1. Describe component state.

+The state starts with a default value when a Component mounts and then suffers from mutations in time

 1. Describe props.

+props are a Component's configuration.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+ It is a general concept about behaviours of functions.
+A function is said to have side effect if it trys to modify anything outside its body.
+You can sync using the useEffect hook.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.